Russia likely behind US military document leak, US officials say

 "We are aware of the reports of social media posts and the Department (of Defense) is reviewing the matter," Pentagon spokesperson Sabrina Singh said.

-The United States believes the actual figure is much higher, at around 200,000 Russians killed and wounded, officials have said.
+The United States believes that actual figure is much higher, at around 200,000 Russians killed and wounded, officials say.

+The Pentagon's review of the apparent leak was first reported by the New York Times.

 Ukrainian forces repelled Russia's initial advance on Kyiv early in 2022, and the conflict, which Moscow calls a "special military operation," has become one of grinding trench warfare in the east and south.